 Partial cytogenetic response (PCyR) or better

-BCR-ABL Gene Mutation Testing
+BCR-ABL Gene Mutation Analysis

-- Failure to meet a treatment milestone
+- A failure to meet a treatment milestone

-A mutation test does not need to be done in a patient who is switching medication as a result of side effects.
+A mutation analysis test does not need to be done in a patient who is switching medication as a result of side effects.

 - Download or order The Leukemia & Lymphoma Society's free booklet, Chronic Myeloid Leukemia